GCherry/mindchallenge/README.md

 Create a new type, Compensation.
 A Compensation has the following fields: employee, salary, and effectiveDate.
 Create two new Compensation REST endpoints.
 One to create and one to read by employeeId.
 These should persist and query the Compensation from the persistence layer.

+## Delivery
+Please upload your results to a publicly accessible Git repo.
+Free ones are provided by Github and Bitbucket.